GoogleCloudPlatform/docker-ci-helper/README.md

   Docker image after the successful builds.
 * `TRAMPOLINE_WORKSPACE`: The workspace path in the docker container.
   Defaults to /workspace.
-* `TRAMPOLINE_SKIP_DOWNLOAD_IMAGE`: Skip downloading the image when you know you have the image locally.
 * `TRAMPOLINE_SERVICE_ACCOUNT`: A service account json file for authentication.